Understanding High Blood Pressure -- the Basics

 A blood pressure reading appears as two numbers.
 The first and higher of the two is a measure of systolic pressure, or the pressure in the arteries when the heart beats and fills them with blood.
 The second number measures diastolic pressure, or the pressure in the arteries when the heart rests between beats.

 Normal blood pressure rises steadily from about 90/60 at birth to about 120/80 in a healthy adult.
-If someone were to take your blood pressure immediately after you'd delivered a speech or jogged five miles, the reading would undoubtedly seem high.
+If someone were to take your blood pressure immediately after you'd delivered a speech or jogged 5 miles, the reading would undoubtedly seem high.
 This is not necessarily cause for alarm: It's natural for blood pressure to rise and fall with changes in activity or emotional state.

-It's also normal for blood pressure to vary from person to person, even from one area of your body to another.
+It's also normal for blood pressure to vary from person to person, even from one area of the body to another.
 But when blood pressure remains consistently high, talk with your doctor about treatment.
 Consistently high blood pressure forces the heart to work far beyond its capacity.
 Along with injuring blood vessels, hypertension can damage the brain, eyes, and kidneys.